-In keeping with my plan of making this a holiday season filled with simple, but special indulgences, I wanted to share this wonderful Camembert and Apple Dutch Baby.
+In keeping with my plan of making special indulgences, I wanted to share this wonderful Camembert and Apple Dutch Baby.
 Full of cheese, flavoured with apples and onion and served with fresh greens and a dollop of fig jam, this Dutch baby is indulgence in a skillet.

 This savoury Dutch baby is also super easy to make and ready to eat in less than an hour.
 Enjoy this Dutch baby for brunch, lunch or dinner.